harvard-cs263/harvard-cs263.github.io/rst/writeup-network-attacks.rst

 .. important::

-    Before submitting, make sure all your work is committed and pushed to the master branch of your fork, and make sure the Travis_ build is passing for master.
-You can verify by going to your fork's GitHub page, clicking on "commits", and looking for a green checkmark at the top of the list.
+    Make sure all your work is committed and pushed to the submission branch of your repository (``git push origin submission``) then create a Pull Request.
+Make sure the Travis_ build is passing for your Pull Request -- the Travis build should start automatically once you create the PR.
+You can verify that the Travis build has completed successfully by going to the PR and looking for a green checkmark next to your most recent commit.

-On the fork's GitHub page. click on "New pull request".
-The base fork should be the original repository (prefixed with ``harvard-cs263``), and the head fork should be your fork (prefixed with your GitHub username).
-Then, click on "Create pull request" to submit your work!
-The title can be whatever, and the comment can be left blank (or non-blank if you have a note for the grader).

-If you need to edit your submission before the deadline, just commit and push your new changes to the master branch of your fork.
+If you need to edit your submission before the deadline, just commit and push your new changes to the submission branch of your repo.
 The original pull request will be automatically updated with those commits (of course, be sure to check the GitHub pull request page to verify).

 .. caution::